bellac-00/bellac-00.github.io/project.md

 ## My Project

-I applied machine learning techniques to investigate...
+I applied machine learning techniques to investigate the wildfire prediction in California using different environmental factors.
 Below is my report.

 ***